kassonlab/gmxapi/README.md

 the `gmxapi` repository along with supporting respositories. the `gromacs-gmxapi` repository includes a modified version of GROMACS that supports the latest `gmxapi` features not yet available through an official GROMACS distribution.

-# Documentation

-Documentation for released versions can be viewed on readthedocs or can be built locally.

 # Installation